sanketgujarathi/web-analyser/README.md

 # HTML Analyser

-Web application that analyses of HTML web page for a given url
+Web application that analyses the HTML tags in web page for a given url and returns the result in the form of a tabular summary.

 ## Getting Started